material-motion/material-motion/specifications/runtime.md

 # Motion Runtime

-The system we propose here emphasizes a separation of plan from its execution.
+The system described here emphasizes a separation of plan from its execution.
 We call it a Motion Runtime, or Runtime for short.

 The purpose of a Runtime is to coordinate the expression of diverse types of motion and interaction.
 It is an abstraction layer between the application engineer and execution systems.